-- issue.
+- also want to see progress on identifying how government datasets can be shared more effectively across departments; if necessary this should include legislative change.
+In 2022 we will continue our work with Government and HMRC in this area. - Crack the Markets Access issue.
 Too much is still fragmented, unclear, clunky, complex and uncoordinated.
 There are simple things we can do to correct that, such as being more organised and developing scaleup relationship managers and high growth teams, meet the buyer events and scaleup 'desks' situated within overseas embassies/innovation agencies and banks.
 We can use data much better to pinpoint our scaling firms and connect them swiftly to relevant resources.
 We can be more like our US counterparts in leveraging public procurement and R&D investment into innovative scaleup firms by using the Government spending power at local and national level as anchor clients and being more effective in the deployment of the SBRI.
 We can ensure corporates who want to do more with scaleups learn from their peers that do it well. - Progress our talent pipeline by working more collaboratively with our education system, improving alignment with scaleup needs and connections with scaleup leaders through internships, work placements, apprenticeships and job opportunities.
 These connections can be fostered through expansion of existing platforms and impactful initiatives such as those endorsed by the ScaleUp Institute which include Founders4Schools and Careers Enterprise Company, as we seek to bring more entrepreneurship to schools.

-- Continue to focus on digital and tech skills shortages.
+- and tech skills shortages.
 There is good work being undertaken in this area but we must see the 'siloed' actions being more collaborative.
 The Digital Skills Council has a key role to play here alongside private sector initiatives such as FutureDotNow and the existing initiatives endorsed by the ScaleUp Institute including Google Digital Garage and Barclays Life Skills. - Maintain the momentum to close the leadership needs of our scaleup businesses; peer to peer groups and mentoring remain important and need to continue, as well as the development of greater connections to non-executive directors who can add value to a scaleup's board.
 In 2023 the ScaleUp Institute will work with the collective ecosystem to develop a Non-Executive Director hub in a private sector collaboration which will bring together leading players. - Implement at pace the concerted effort being made by the Government and regulators to alleviate regulatory barriers to institutional investment to our scaleup economy.
-This is imperative as we witness the current slowdown and tightening of scaleup investment with only 12% investment in equities in 2018 versus 73% in 1999 and ongoing regional, diversity and sectoral disparities. - Enable and ensure that the private sector works together closer than ever to step up and provide new solutions and collaborations to foster larger pools of growth capital.
+This is imperative as we witness the current slowdown and tightening of scaleup investment with only 12% investment in equities in 2018 versus 73% in 1999 and ongoing regional, diversity and sectoral disparities. - Enable and ensure the private sector works together closer than ever to step up and provide new solutions and collaborations to foster larger pools of growth capital.
 Initiatives such as the Capital Markets Industry Taskforce led by the London Stock Exchange Group has a vital role here, along with the continued work of the Bank of England on the